-For those constituent-well pairs where concentrations of a given analyte are normally or log-normally distributed and have equal to or greater than 50% detections, a parametric prediction limit for future values will be established.
+For those constituent-well pairs where concentrations of a given analyte are normally distributed or can be transformed to a normal distribution and have greater than 50% detections, a parametric prediction limit for future values will be established.
 Parametric prediction limits will be calculated using a 95% confidence level and the number of future comparisons will be set to eight.
-Where the concentrations of a given constituent-well pair are not normally or log-normally distributed, or have less than or equal to 50% detections, a non-parametric prediction limit will be used.
-The non-parametric limit will be assigned as the highest detected value (excluding outliers) or the highest PQL or RL, whichever is greater.
+Where the concentrations of a given constituent-well pair are not normally distributed and cannot be transformed to a normal distribution, or have less than or equal to 50% detections, a non-parametric prediction limit will be used.
+The non-parametric prediction limit will be assigned as the highest detected value (excluding outliers) or the highest PQL or RL, whichever is greater.